alexfalkowski/docker/README.md

 Common images used for my projects.

-These are images that are used for [CircleCI](https://circleci.com/).
-They have docker-compose so we can run what is locally setup.
+These are images that are used for [CircleCI](https://circleci.com/) and slimmed by [SlimToolkit](https://github.com/slimtoolkit/slim).

 ## Images